Tomato Lentil Soup

 How to make tomato lentil soup

-• Add curry powder, chili flakes and minced garlic.
+• Stir in curry powder, chili flakes, and minced garlic.

 Top view of a white cast iron pot full of diced vegetables and spices.

 • Add red lentils and canned tomatoes.
-I used Mutti Polpa (finely crushed tomatoes).
-It’s definitely one of my favorite brands.
+I used Mutti Polpa (finely crushed tomatoes), one of my favorite brands.

 Top view of a white cast iron pot full of red lentils and canned tomatoes.

-• Remove from the heat and blend a portion of the soup with a stick blender.
+• Remove from the heat, give the soup a quick whiz with a stick blender.

-• Add chopped cilantro, lemon juice, stir and adjust the seasoning to your liking.
+• Stir in the cilantro, lemon juice, and adjust the seasoning to your liking.

 Top view of a white cast iron pot full of tomato lentil soup.